gigalixir/gigalixir-cli/docs/source/main.rst

 We only build the master branch and ignore other branches.
 When building, we cache compiled files and dependencies so you do not have to repeat the work on every deploy.
 We support git submodules.

-Once your slug is built, we upload it to cloud storage and we create a new release record for your app which points at the location of the new slug.
-The release record also includes a :bash:`rollback_id` which you can use later on if you need to rollback to this release.
+Once your slug is built, we upload it to slug storage and we combine it with a config to create a new release for your app.
+The release is tagged with a :bash:`version` number which you can use later on if you need to rollback to this release.

 Then we create or update your Kubernetes configuration to deploy the app.
 We create a separate Kubernetes namespace for every app, a service account, an ingress for HTTP traffic, an ingress for SSH traffic, a TLS certificate, a service, and finally a deployment which creates pods and containers.